OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Data transfer

 Your IP address and abridged IP address are not transferred or passed on.
-Data with client identifiers are passed on to the following AGOF service providers in order to create the AGOF study:
+Data with client identifiers is passed on to the following AGOF service providers in order to create the AGOF study:

 *   Kantar Deutschland GmbH
 *   Ankordata GmbH &.
 Co.
 KG